hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 [404][] | [JSON API error object][] | Policy set not found or user unauthorized to perform action [422][] | [JSON API error object][] | Malformed request body (one or more policies not found, wrong types, etc.)

+~> **Note:** This endpoint may only be used when there is no VCS repository associated with the policy set.

 ### Request Body